seanpmaxwell/jet-schema/README.md

 ### Making schemas optional/nullable <a name="making-schemas-opt-null"></a>
 In addition to a schema-object, the `schema` function accepts an additional **options** object parameter.
 The values here are type-checkd against the generic (`schema<"The Generic">(...)`) that was passed so you must used the correct values.
 If your generic is optional/nullable then your are required to pass the object so at runtime the correct values are parsed.<nr/>

 The third option `initWithParent` defines the behavior when a schema is a child-schema and is being initialized from the parent.
 If a child-schema is optional/nullable, maybe you don't want a nested object and just want it to be null or skipped entirely.
-If `initWithParent` is `null` then `nullable` must be `true`.
+If `initWithParent` is `null` then `nullable` must be `true`, if `false` then `optional` must be `true`.

 ```typescript
 {